Open-Systems-Pharmacology/docs/part-5/qualification.md

 - "**Path**": path to a project **snapshot**.
 Can be defined:

-  - Either in form of an URL of remote file (e.g. "_https://github.com/Open-Systems-Pharmacology/Sufentanil-Model/releases/download/v1.1/Sufentanil.json_"
+  - Either in form of an URL of remote file (e.g. "_https://raw.githubusercontent.com/Open-Systems-Pharmacology/Dapagliflozin-Model/v1.1/Dapagliflozin-Model.json_"
-  - or in form of a path to a LOCAL file (given **relative to the location of current qualification plan**), e.g. "_Input/Itraconazole-Model.json_")
+  - or in form of a path to a LOCAL file (given **relative to the location of current qualification plan**), e.g. "_Dapagliflozin-Model/v1.1/Dapagliflozin-Model.json_")

 - "**BuildingBlocks**": OPTIONAL, may be empty.
 List of inherited building blocks.

   The idea behind is: The use-case requires some building blocks (e.g. compound, individual, ...) to be exactly **the same in one or more projects**.
 Instead of modifying those projects by hand, the qualification plan can automate this action and ensure that building blocks are used consistently.

-  - "**Type**": type of a building block (one of: "_Compound_", "_Event_", "_Formulation_", "_Individual_", "_ObserverSet_", "_Population_", "_Protocol_")
+  - "**Type**": type of a building block (one of: "_Compound_", "_Event_", "_Formulation_", "_Individual_", "_ObserverSet_", "_Population_", "_Protocol_", "*ExpressionProfile*")
   - "**Name**": name of a building block (must be the same in both parent and child project)
   - "**Project**": Id of the parent project

   #### Example

-  - Individual building block "_European (P-gp modified, CYP3A4 36 h)_" in the project "_Itraconazole-Midazolam-DDI_" will be overwritten by the Individual building block **with the same name** from the project "_Midazolam_" (if there is no individual with the same name in the "_Midazolam_" project: execution of the qualification plan will stop with an error)
+  - Individual building block "_Standard_Adult_UGT_" in the project "_Mefenamic_acid-Dapagliflozin-DDI_" will be overwritten by the Individual building block **with the same name** from the project "_Dapagliflozin_" (if there is no individual with the same name in the "_Dapagliflozin_" project: execution of the qualification plan will stop with an error)

-  - Compound building block "_Midazolam_" in the project "_Itraconazole-Midazolam-DDI_" will be overwritten by the Compound building block **with the same name** from the project "_Midazolam_" (if there is no Compound with the same name in the "_Midazolam_" project: execution of the qualification plan will stop with an error)
+  - Compound building block "_Mefenamic acid_" in the project "_Mefenamic_acid-Dapagliflozin-DDI_" will be overwritten by the Compound building block **with the same name** from the project "_Mefenamic_acid_" (if there is no Compound with the same name in the "_Mefenamic_acid_" project: execution of the qualification plan will stop with an error)

 ![](../assets/images/part-5/QualificationPlan-02-Projects.png)